-Plots the density of the log values estimated for the mean rate in the '''
+Plots the density of the log values estimated for the mean rate in the prior data for the Negative Binomial approach to detecting differential expression plotPriors(cD, group, par = 1)

-expression

 This function plots the density of the log values estimated for the mean rate in the data used to estimate a prior distribution for data under the assumption of a Negative Binomial distribution.
 This function is useful for looking for bimodality of the distributions, and thus determining whether we should try and identify data with no true expression.